-I was at home in elementary school, wearing an itchy sweater that I didn't like, drawing stars on the foggy window between sneezes and coughs, when my mom said she had errands to run and I couldn't leave the house alone.
+I was at home in elementary school, wearing an itchy sweater that I didn't like, drawing stars on the foggy window between sneezes and coughs, when my mom told me she had a chore for me to run, and I couldn't leave.
+Alone at home.
 Outside, the snow began to melt, and green patches appeared beneath the deep snow.
-The grass blades reached up, fighting for the warmth of the sun, and I knew the holiday was over.
+The blades of grass reached up, fighting for the warmth of the sun, and I realized that the holiday was over.

 I first saw it lying next to the back of the truck.
-Our Christmas tree, stripped of its lights and ornaments.
+Our Christmas tree, stripped of lights and ornaments.
 I felt a shockwave pass through my body when I realized this was the fate of all previous Christmas trees.
 Without hesitation, I jumped into the back seat.
-My eyes were once a magical cover, and everything never left the frozen and frosted pile of good pine needles.
+My eyes were once enchanted, and everything never left the frozen and frosted pile of good pine needles.

-The truck pulled into a park I recognized but had never been to, too far to ride a bike there.
-My mom drove right behind the park where the mowed grass ended and the forest began.
+The truck pulled into a park I recognized but had never been to, and it was too far to ride a bike there.
+My mom drove just behind the park where the mowed grass ended and the woods began.
 The largest pile I saw was stacked with countless dead Christmas trees.

-I wiped my fingers on the foggy window to create a clear spot where I could see my mom getting out of the truck and moving around in the melted snow.
-The tree hit…
+I wiped my finger on the foggy window, creating a clear spot where I could see my mom getting out of the truck and walking around, breaking through the melted snow.
+The tree heat…

 Users who liked